zatech/code-of-conduct/README.md

 ## Code of Conduct

 “ZA Tech” in this document refers to the ZA Tech Slack organization at [https://zatech.slack.com/](https://zatech.slack.com/).
-“The administrators” refers to the administrators on this organization, a [list is available at the top of the Team Directory](https://zatech.slack.com/team) (must be a member of the organization to view).
+“The administrators” refers to the administrators on this organization, which can be accessed [here](https://zatech.slack.com/team), or by accessing "Workspace Directory" in the top-right drop-down menu on the web.
+(You must be a member of the organization to view.)

 ZA Tech is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.